TheKikGen/MPC-LiveXplore/README.md

 [Force 3.0.6](https://drive.google.com/drive/folders/1AqEcxZnJkUNG-8yA7DVGSTJy_sd6ijqr?usp=sharing)

 Very few things have been modified in that mod :
 - empty password for root.
-Recent version of Force Firmaware added a password to root acount.
+Recent version of Force Firmware added a password to root acount.
 - permananent activation of ssh at boot (multi-user.target.wants/sshd.service)
 - ssh root empty password authentication in sshd_config
 - bootstrap to launch a custom scripts on a sdcard before starting MPC